K-Sato1995/eslint-plugin-no-jp/README.md

 ## Overview

 Helps the team(you) stick to English throuout the codebase.
-(Helps the team(you) not rely on Japanese🇯🇵)
+In other words, it helps the team(you) not rely on Japanese🇯🇵)

 ## Installation